artefactual/atom-docs/user-manual/import-export/csv-import.rst

 metadata exchange standard, and many of the fields in our underlying database model are also inspired by ICA standards.
-For your data to import successfully into AtoM, you will first need to map it to one of our existing cSV templates, which are derived from the various standards-based templates available in AtoM for description.
+For your data to import successfully into AtoM, you will first need to map it to one of our existing CSV templates, which are derived from the various standards-based templates available in AtoM for description.

 Mapping your data to the supplied CSV templates below implies a familiarity